twr14152/Go_Network_Scripts/README.md

 ```
 # ARISTA CEOS
 This is a show commands script will use arista's eapi to issue commands on 3 arista CEOS devices.
 The syntax to run the script is as follows:
 >>go run show_cmds.go "show running-config|json", "show ip ospf neighbor|json", "show ip route|json"
 ```
 - arista/show_cmds.go
 - arista/show_cmds_output.txt
+- arista/show_cmds_output2.txt
 ```
 The configuration script is a work in progress.
-It does work, but needs more work.
-Will post more as I get time to work on it.
+The documentation surrounding this functionality using Go is limited.
+The script does work but not quite were I would like it to be
 ```
 - arista/config_script.go